 Both solutions focus on solving different financial problems.
 But how do these two funding options differ from one another?
 Here’s how:

-There are different types of business term loans but all of them have a few similarities.
-If you qualify for a term loan, lenders will give you a single lump sum, which you then can repay over a specified period.
-The repayment period is usually within three months to 10 years, depending on the type of term loan.
+There are different types of business term loans, but all of them have a few similarities.
+If you qualify for a term loan, lenders will give you a single lump sum, which you can repay over a specified period.
+The repayment period is usually from three months to 10 years, depending on the type of term loan.

 What is a Business Line of Credit?